oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/4-transform-data.md

 We have scratched only the surface of possibilities in Data Transforms.
 Other features are:

--   Verity of data sources: Databases, Object Store, REST API and Fusion Application
+-   Variety of data sources: Databases, Object Store, REST API and Fusion Application

 -   Load Data: Loading multiple tables in a schema from another data